Computer Science (COMS)

 Prereq: COMS 3090 or Graduate Classification

 The requirements engineering process including elicitation, requirements analysis fundamentals, requirements specification and communication, and requirements evaluation.
-Modeling of functional and nonfunctional requirements, traceability, and requirements change management.
+Modeling of functional requirements and nonfunctional requirements, traceability, and requirements change management.
 Case studies and software projects.

 Credits: 3.
 Contact Hours: Lecture 3.